Reltroner/reltroner-studio/content/philosophies/reltroner-declaration-existence.md

 Our presence on this planet is not an acceptance of its terms.
 We are here to plant **Astralis** among the broken.
-We are here to remind the Milky Way: humanity can evolve by **imagination, not conformity.**
+We are here to remind the Milky Way Galaxy: humanity can evolve by **imagination, not conformity.**

 ---